 Welcome to Fashioning Circuits, a public Humanities project.

 Fashioning Circuits was launched in September 2011 as part of a series of independent studies in the graduate program in Arts, Technology, and Emerging Communication (formerly Emerging Media and Communication, or EMAC) at the University of Texas, Dallas.
+In Fall 2023, Fashioning Circuits relocated to San José State University.

 The project began as an investigation into wearable media and technology.
 Wearables, and the shifts that arise from joining computing to the body, remain an important part of the work in the project.
 But our scope has expanded as we have done the work of exploring these questions and tracing these entanglements over the years.
 Fashioning Circuits is now a place where we also engage with the rich histories and practices of computational craft, domestic technologies, soft activism, and so forth.
 These practices, often hyper-feminized and located within homes or community collectives, are an important and often unacknowledged pre-history of what is today referred to as “maker culture.”
 We both study and engage in these practices in our scholarship, creative practice, and community partnerships